Professional Service Terms and Conditions

 (b) be reasonably available to meet with the other party’s Project Manager at regular intervals to review progress and resolve any issues relating to the Engagement.

-(a) NTT ICT will provide the Professional Services described in the Service Schedule for the Charges, expenses and taxes set out in the Order Form.
+(a) NTT will provide the Professional Services described in the Service Schedule for the Charges, expenses and taxes set out in the Order Form.

-(b) NTT ICT may engage subcontractors to perform all or part of the Professional Services in which case NTT ICT remains responsible for the performance of those Professional Services in accordance with the Service Schedule.
+(b) NTT may engage subcontractors to perform all or part of the Professional Services in which case NTT remains responsible for the performance of those Professional Services in accordance with the Service Schedule.

 Acceptance of Deliverables provided during Fixed Price Services

 Where Professional Services are provided on a fixed price basis (as specified in the Services Schedule), the following provisions apply to Acceptance of the Deliverable(s), unless otherwise mutually agreed:

 (a) NTT will notify the Client when a Deliverable is ready for Acceptance Testing.
 The Client must use suitably skilled resource to conduct Acceptance Testing using the Acceptance Criteria set out in the Service Schedule (or as otherwise agreed).
 The Acceptance Testing must be completed within five Business Days (or such other period agreed in writing) of the date that NTT notified the Client that the Deliverable was ready for Acceptance Testing (Acceptance Period).